zraja83/aws-terraform-workshop/README.md

 **Tasks:**
 - Task 1: Connect GitHub to TFE and Fork a GitHub Repo
+- Task 2: Configure Variables
-- Task 2: Queue a Plan
+- Task 3: Queue a Plan
-- Task 3: Edit Code on GitHub to Use Variables instead of file
+- Task 4: Edit Code on GitHub to Use Variables instead of file
-- Task 4: Confirm and Apply the Plan
+- Task 5: Confirm and Apply the Plan

 ### Terraform Enterprise